Finding a Family’s Happy Place

 Aunts & Uncles

 Extended families often include aunts and uncles and even family friends with or without kids.
-Some travelers may use their travel opportunities to brush up on their skills or enjoy time-intensive adventures that they can’t always pursue at home, like horseback riding, yoga, skiing, cycling or fly fishing.
-These travelers can devote their twice-daily activities to their favorite pursuits, while joining the family for dinners, a Barn Dance or an off-Ranch excursion to mine sapphires.
+Some travelers may use their travel opportunities to brush up on their skills or enjoy time-intensive adventures that they can’t always pursue at home, like horseback riding, skiing, cycling or fly fishing.
+These travelers can devote their twice-daily activities to their favorite pursuits, while joining the family for dinners, a Barn Dance or a few hours mining sapphires.

 Each person is in control of their own itinerary, deciding whether they’ll make time for a facial or join the family at the pool.
 They can choose to stay with the family in a luxury home or book their own glamping cabin on the banks of Rock Creek.